-5.B.3 For Emission Points AA-001 and AA-002, the permittee shall demonstrate compliance with the applicable opacity limitations by performing a weekly visible emissions observation in accordance with EPA Test Method 22 on the exhaust from each stack during daylight hours and during representative operating conditions.
+5.B.2 For Emission Points AA-001 and AA-002, the permittee shall demonstrate compliance with the applicable opacity limits by performing a weekly visible emissions observation in accordance with EPA Test Method 22 on the exhaust from each stack during daylight hours and during representative operating conditions.
 Each observation shall be conducted for a minimum period of six (6) consecutive minutes.

 If visible emissions are detected during an observation, the permittee shall perform and record a visible emission evaluation (VEE) in accordance with EPA Test Method 9.
 In the event that a VEE is required but cannot be conducted, the permittee shall record a written explanation as to why it was not possible to perform the VEE.
-The VEE shall be performed by an individual that is certified as a visible emission reader by the MDEQ or an equivalent agency qualified for such services.

-The permittee shall maintain documentation that details the information specified by Method 22 and/or Method 9, the date and time of each observation / evaluation, the results each observation / evaluation, and any corrective actions taken to prevent or minimize emissions.
+The permittee shall maintain documentation that details the information specified by Method 22 and/or Method 9, the date and time of each observation or evaluation, the results each observation or evaluation, and any corrective actions taken to prevent or minimize emissions.

-'''

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
 2, R. 6.3.A(3)(a)(2).)

-'''